Close Menu

 Limited spots are available.
 Participants selected for the apprenticeship must be placed in a full-time paid, apprenticeship position at a Nebraska CHWTAPP site.

 The registered apprenticeship requires completing 2,000 hours within one year.
-Upon completion, participants will receive a certificate of apprenticeship completion from the Nebraska Department of Labor.
+Participants who complete the apprenticeship will receive a certificate from the Department of Labor.
 Trainees may be able to continue beyond the one-year apprenticeship at employing agency’s discretion.
 The registered apprenticeship position will require a driver's license (or a state identification).

 Image